 An international Board of Governors guides the Pacific Forum’s work.
 The Forum is funded by grants from foundations, corporations, individuals, and governments, the latter providing a small percentage of the forum’s annual budget.
 The Forum’s studies are objective and nonpartisan and it does not engage in classified or proprietary work.

-Comparative Connections provides a timely, concise, and comprehensive source of information and analysis on key East Asian bilateral relationships.
+Comparative Connections provides a timely, concise, and comprehensive source of information and analysis on key bilateral relations in the Indo-Asia-Pacific.
 The Pacific Forum established Comparative Connections in April 1999.
 Recognized specialists provide a brief article triannually on the key developments in 12 selected bilateral relationships, highlighting the impact on U.S. interests.
 Articles include a chronology of key events.
 A regional overview puts the events of the trimester into a broader context, while also discussing multilateral developments.